CHNS 112: Intensive Introductory Modern Chinese

 Evaluation provides each student multiple opportunities to demonstrate incremental skill development over discrete segments of material.
 It provides feedback for both teaching and learning.
 Each weekly evaluation is cumulative, including all previous material plus the most recent week's new material.

-The final letter grade assigned represents the judgement of the following aspects:
+The final letter grade assigned represents the judgment of the following aspects:

 MLL ATTENDANCE POLICY